jason-dark/proompt/src/commands/document-deep/proompt.md

 ## Execution Protocol

-1. **Discovery Phase**: Run the intelligent discovery algorithm
-2. **Module Iteration**: For each identified module:
+**Sequential Directory Processing**: Work through each directory one at a time:

+1. **For each directory in {{directoryPaths}}:**
+   - Load and analyze the corresponding XML file
-   - Perform complete file analysis
+   - Perform complete directory analysis using the XML content
-   - Map dependencies and integration points
+   - Map dependencies and integration points within that directory
-   - Identify critical patterns and gotchas
+   - Identify critical patterns and gotchas specific to that directory
-   - Generate {{outputFileList}} documentation
+   - Generate {{outputFileList}} documentation in the directory root
+   - Move to the next directory

-3. **Quality Validation**: Ensure each guide enables accurate code generation without external context
+2. **Quality Validation**: Ensure each guide enables accurate code generation without external context

+**Efficiency Note**: Process directories sequentially to manage context effectively - load each XML file only when analyzing its corresponding directory.

 ## Success Criteria